gvwilson/sql-tutorial/pages/postgresql.md

 ###### From PgAdmin
 1. Open PgAdmin, following the steps 3-6 of [installation](#option-1-direct-installer).

-2. Right click "Databases" -> "Create" -> "Database" -> write "penguins" in the "Database" field -> "Save
+2. Right click "Databases" -> "Create" -> "Database" -> write "penguins" in the "Database" field -> "Save"

 3. Right click to the "penguins" database from the menu in the left
     a.
 Click "Query tool"